-It is possible and encouraged to have additional gateways, especially for larger installations.
+It is possible and encouraged to have additional Gateways, especially for larger installations.
 This adds an important level of redundancy to the system.
-Additional gateways can function as Repeaters for Rovers that are away from the base.
-The 'gateway' aspect of these stations is that they have another path to the network.
+Additional Gateways provide multiple pathways to the GeoExplorer server/software.
+The 'Gateway' aspect of these stations is that they have another path to the network.
 These stations can also rebroadcast corrections from the base.
-NavStar uses the FLP line of products for gateways.
+NavStar uses the FLP line of products for Gateways.